jzg6/Bowling/README.md

 Grip buttons: grab objects.

-Triggers: Hold both for 3 seconds to perform a special interaction.
+Triggers: put the controllers near each other and hold both triggers for 3 seconds to perform a secret special interaction.

 Y button: shoot bowling balls.